dpackardphys/gold_orbit_firelight/README.md

 ![Youth Health Indicators](https://github.com/dpackardphys/gold_orbit_firelight/blob/main/Images/youth_health_indicators.png)

 He then did a scatter plot of just these two, and plotted a linear regression over that.
-However, there were only seven data points to work with, and only a weak possible correlation was observed.
+However, there were only seven data points to work with, and only a weak possible correlation was observed (r-value ~ 0.4645).

 ![Youth Diet and Exercise](https://github.com/dpackardphys/gold_orbit_firelight/blob/main/Images/youthdietandexercise.png)